“This month shall be the beginning of months for you; it is to be the first month of the year for you.” Exodus 12:2

-Messiah’s bride is tied to the Passover because it represents her redemption; and, the Feast of Firstfruits, which is the first day of the week that follows the weekly Sabbath after Passover is the first day of the barley harvest, and Messiah’s bride is represented by the barley harvest (as opposed to the wheat and grape harvests, which represent the friends of the bride and wedding guests respectively—the wheat are the tribulation saints and the grapes are the millennial saints).
+Messiah’s bride is tied to the Passover because it represents her redemption; and, the Feast of Firstfruits, which is the first day of the week that follows the weekly Sabbath after Passover is the first day of the barley harvest, and Messiah’s bride is represented by the barley harvest (as opposed to the wheat and grape harvests, which represent the friends of the bride and wedding guests respectively—the wheat harvest are the tribulation saints and the firstfruits of the grape harvest are the millennial saints).

 Messiah rose again from the dead on the Feast of Firstfruits, being “the firstfruits of the resurrection” (1 Corinthians 15:20), and the Old Testament saints (friends of the Bridegroom) were the Firstfruits wave offering of the barley harvest that the new Great High Priest presented to the Father after they all rose again from the dead with Him (Matthew 27:52-53).

-So, it’s fine to enjoy the cultural celebration of another secular “fiscal year,” but for those who have been given the covenant, Yah’s ordained new year (the true “Rosh Hoshanah”) begins on the first day of Nisan, which, in 2022, will fall on April 1 on the Gregorian calendar; and that will mean that Passover will be April 14, rather than the secular calendars that put it on 4/15.
-April 15 will actually begin the Feast of Unleavened Bread.
+So, it’s fine to enjoy the cultural celebration of another secular “fiscal year,” but for those who have been given the covenant, Yah’s ordained new year (the true “Rosh Hoshanah”) begins on the first day of Nisan, which, in 2023, will fall on March 22 (it will occur during the afternoon of March 21, but it is not declared until after sundown, which will make it March 22) on the Gregorian calendar; and that will mean that Passover will be April 4, regardless of what the secular calendars show.
+April 5 will actually begin the Feast of Unleavened Bread.
 Passover is the day before that begins, and scripture refers to it as “the day of preparation.”

-Moreover, this year may very well be the year that the Feast of Trumpets (9/26 in 2022) will be fulfilled by Messiah’s bride being fully removed from the earth (last day of the spiritual barley harvest) to gather in the air with those of the bride who have already died (1 Thessalonians 4:16-17), and go with the Bridegroom to the wedding chamber, which will then begin ten years of tribulation on this earth (ten days from Trumpets to Atonement).
+Moreover, this year may very well be the year that the Feast of Trumpets (9/15 in 2023) will be fulfilled by Messiah’s bride being fully removed from the earth (last day of the spiritual barley harvest) to gather together in the air with those of the bride who have already died (1 Thessalonians 4:16-17), and go with the Bridegroom to the wedding chamber, which will then begin ten years of tribulation on this earth (ten days from Trumpets to Atonement).

 For more information: The Feasts After Passover